Veterans

 Karl Thompson, of the Armija-Thompson lineage.
 He is the son of Verona Band member George Ernest Thompson.
 Karl attained the rank of SP5, U.S. Army, 43rd Engineer Bn.
 931st Eng.
 Gp.
 Armed Forces Expeditionary Medal (Korea), May 8, 1968 – May 7, 1971.

 Frank Y. Ruano, Sr., of the Marine-Elston/Thompson/Ruano lineage.
 He is the son of Verona Band member Trina Marine Elston Thompson Ruano.
 Frank attained the rank of E4, U.S. Army, 56th Artillery, 1965 – July 25, 1971, Vietnam.
+In September 1967 the 23rd Infantry Division was reestablished from elements of Task Force Oregon with its headquarters at Chu Lai, Vietnam and remained there until November 1971.
+One of the 23rd Infantry Division’s assigned units that were based at Chu Lai included: the 6th Battalion, 56th Artillery.
+Frank is currently a Muwekma Ohlone Tribal Councilmember.

 Thomas Joseph Marshall of the Armija-Marshall-Thompson lineage.
 He was the son of Verona Band member Henry N. Marshall, Sr. He was born in Niles, on June 21, 1953 and passed away on February 14, 1996.
 Thomas served in the U.S. Army, Vietnam Era).
 No Photo or service record available).